w3f/Grants-Program/applications/security-analysis-of-useraccounts.md

 We are a team of two talented full-stack web3 developers and have been in the web3 ecosystem for the past 3 years.
 Our main domain is privacy & security and we have been developing solutions for enhancing privacy for decentralized solutions since a while.

-Arsalaan is a sophomore at university studying computer science & math and is a  fullstack web3 developer, programmer, cybersec enthusiast & also aspires to get into academia.
+[Arsalaan](https://www.arsalaan.bio/) is a freshman at university studying computer science & math and is a fullstack web3 developer, programmer, cybersec enthusiast & also aspires to get into academia.
 Arsalaan has been building & contributing to projects in web3 for the last 3 years.
 He has participated in over 30 hackathons and won 20 of them.
 .Krish is a full-time storage & data security engineer by profession.
 We both have a lot of full-time experience of development and programming.

 The paper would serve as the bachelor thesis of Arsalaan Alam and would be advised by Krish and [math & cryptography professors at Plaksha University](https://plaksha.edu.in/faculty-details/dr-tapas-pandit).